 5. Princess Charlotte (6)

 Prince William and Kate Middleton’s second child, Princess Charlotte, is the only gal out of her siblings.
 She recently celebrated her sixth birthday, when her mom shared a new portrait of the royal.

 Prince Louis, who is the youngest child of the Duke and Duchess of Cambridge, was named for Lord Louis Mountbatten, Prince Philip's (his great-grandfather) uncle—a British naval officer.

-The youngest child of Zara Phillips and Mike Tindall is celebrating her third birthday this month (June 18, to be exact).
+Lena is the middle child of Zara Phillips and Mike Tindall.
 According to royal reporter Emily Nash, her parents chose the name Lena (pronounced Lay-na) simply because they liked it.
 And Elizabeth (her middle name) was chosen as a nod to the child’s great-grandma, the queen.

 8. Archie Harrison Mountbatten-Windsor (2)

 Ah yes, we’re all familiar with baby Archie.
-The firstborn child of Prince Harry and Meghan Markle celebrated his second birthday last month.
+The firstborn child of Prince Harry and Meghan Markle celebrated his second birthday earlier this year.

 Zara gave birth to her third child, Lucas, on her own bathroom floor.
 The baby’s arrival happened so fast that she was unable to make it to the hospital in time.